CREATE TABLE reference

 Enterprise only.

-When a user adds a column to a table, they automatically get permissions for that column.
+When a user creates a new table, they automatically get all table level permissions with the GRANT option for that table.
 However, if the OWNED BY clause is used, the permissions instead go to the user, group, or service account named in that clause.

 CREATE GROUP analysts;